 3. Showroom Buildings

 A showroom building is a perfect example of a flex building that combines a retail display area, storage space, and office space.
-As a general rule, more than 50% of the building area is used for displaying and selling products.
+As a general rule, more than 50% of the industrial building area is used for displaying and selling products.
+Merging retail charm with functionality, showroom buildings are attractive prospects for tenants or owners seeking dynamic industrial buildings for rent or sale.

 The most common examples of showroom buildings are car dealerships, furniture companies, automobile showrooms, and electronics stores.
 Showrooms are located in bustling areas such as shopping malls, industrial parks, and business parks.